All Episodes

 Nobody did that with the Third Reich, did they?

-Nobody said, Well, look, look, these Germans wandering around in Lederhosen.
+Nobody said, well, look, look, these Germans wandering around in Lederhausen, the Lederhausen is devastating the planet.

-Nobody had to do that then, because they were conventional great powers.
+Nobody had to do that then because they were conventional great powers.

-So I stand uh for three ply toilet paper.
+So I stand for three-ply toilet paper.

-I think that's that's what makes America uh uh America.
+I think that's what makes America America.

-Motherhood, apple pie, and three ply toilet paper.
+Motherhood, apple pie, and three-ply toilet paper.

 Where is the politician who will stand up and say that that is the American way of life?